Last Revised: November 11th, 2019

 Cross Country Computer may share your information with another company in relation to a sale or consolidation of Cross Country Computer's assets, provided, however, that such companies agree to honor all of the privacy commitments set forth in this Policy.

 We reserve the right to disclose your personal information as required by law, court order or other valid legal processes.
 Cross Country Computer could be required to release personal data in response to lawful requests from public authorities including to meet national security or law enforcement requirements.
-Cross Country Computer may be liable for the transfer of EU Privacy Shield protected personal data to third parties.

 Opt-Out of Cross Country Computer Corporate Communications